 In some cases the holding company can exert too much power and it can bridge into manipulation or coercion of its lower subsidiaries.
 Because the holding company exercises majority rule in decision making, this can put the lower tier companies in an unfair spot.

-If you are considered setting up a holding company within your business or working with an existing holding company, it is highly recommended you consult with a financial planner or business lawyer.
+If you are considered setting up aholding company within your business or working with an existing holding company, it is highly recommended you consult with a financial planner or business lawyer.
 Holding company structures will add complexity and cost and you need to know exactly what you are doing.

 You will first need to decide which business structures you want to use and how many subsidiaries you’ll want to create to be under the holding company.
 You’ll then need to decide if it’s more advantageous to be taxed as a corporation or as a pass through entity, which state or states you want to file formation papers in, as well as business names.
 If you are merging with an existing holding company it will require shareholder approval.

 The process is more complicated than setting up a single corporation or LLC and should be done with the help of an advisor.
 Learn more about how to set up a holding company and New Mexico LLC benefits here.